justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/adding-a-new-product-type/README.md

     public static final String KEY = "Example";
 ```

-> Our screen navigation entry class implements both the `ScreenNavigationCategory` and `ScreenNavigationEntry` classes.
+> Our screen navigation entry class implements both the `ScreenNavigationCategory` and `ScreenNavigationEntry` interfaces.
 >
 > It is important to provide a distinct key for the navigation screen class so that Liferay Commerce can distinguish it as a separate screen from the existing screens.
 Reusing a key that is already in use will override the existing associated navigation screen.
 >
-> The `screen.navigation.category.order` and `screen.navigation.entry.order` values simultaneously determine what position in the product type screens this screen will appear.
-For example, the _Details_ screen has these values set to 10; setting them to 11 will ensure that our custom screen appears after it in the list.
+> The `screen.navigation.category.order` and `screen.navigation.entry.order` values together determine what position in the product type screens this screen will appear.
+For example, [the Details screen class](https://github.com/liferay/com-liferay-commerce/blob/2.0.4/commerce-product-definitions-web/src/main/java/com/liferay/commerce/product/definitions/web/internal/servlet/taglib/ui/CPDefinitionDetailsScreenNavigationEntry.java) has these values set to 10; setting them to 11 will ensure that our custom screen appears after it in the list.

 ### Review the Interfaces for the Two Classes

+[Preamble?]

 #### Review the `CPType` Interface